Get Resources!

 Climate Fast Forward

-Strategies and resources for Wisconsin resulting from the Governor’s Climate Fast Forward conference.
+Strategies and resources for Wisconsin local governments and citizens from the Governor’s Climate Fast Forward conference.

-Guidance on how specific aspects of Wisconsin’s climate will be different in 2050 than they are today, and how communities can prepare themselves for those changes.
+Guidance for communities on how Wisconsin’s climate will be different in 2050 so they can build resilience.

 sunset over a lake in wisconsin